 Due to the different beneficial effects of intermittent fasting on health markers, it supports overall metabolic health.

-The positive effects IF has on your metabolic health, inflammatory markers, and blood sugar control may contribute to a longer lifespan and healthy aging.
+The positive effects IF can have on your metabolic health, inflammatory markers, and blood sugar levels may contribute to a longer lifespan and healthy aging.

-Even though human trials are still needed to measure IF’s impact on longevity, multiple animal studies show calorie restriction has increased lifespan.[*]
+Even though human trials are still needed to measure IF’s impact on longevity, multiple animal studies show calorie restriction results in an increased lifespan[*].

 Another way intermittent fasting can improve your health is by facilitating ketosis.